MW55/Natrix/README.md

 ```

 When the workflow has finished, you can press **Ctrl+a, k** (*first press Ctrl+a and then k*).
 This will end the screen session and any processes that are still running.

-**NOW LINK TO THE EXPLAINATION OF THE RESULTS AND TO THE IN-DEPTH EXPLAINATION HOW TO USE THE PIPELINE.**

 ---